frontend-fun/react-hooks-typescript-tome/docs/4-state/components.md

 Connecting this back to the example we saw earlier with `showHide` and `flipVisible`, you can see that a closure provides a simpler interface: the `calculatePriceInAlaska` function takes only a single parameter, and the `showHide` function takes no parameters.
 Of course, we had to create a custom function in order to do so in both cases.
 In the case of the Components, this is happening *whenever* we render that Component.
 This is not insanely expensive, but it is a cost!

-To summarize, there are plusses and minuses to closures compared to just having more parameters in functions:
+To summarize, there are pluses and minuses to closures compared to just having more parameters in functions:

 * Downsides: Functions are recreated every time our component renders.
 Functions are not as reusable between components because they are specifically bound to the variables they are closed upon.